augustss/verse-semantics/Book/docs/00_overview.md

 **Immutable by Default**

 Data structures are immutable unless explicitly marked with `var`.
 This eliminates large classes of bugs and makes concurrent programming safer.
 When we do need mutation, it's explicit and tracked by the effect system.
+See [Mutability](09_mutability.md) for complete details on `var` and `set`.

 ## Naming Conventions